Leena Alam: Film and modeling career

+Leena Alam has appeared in documentary features such as True Warriors directed and produced by Ronja von Wurmb-Seibel and Niklas Schenckand and Playing with Fire, a film written and directed by Anneta Papathanasiou.
+True Warriors tells the story of a brave group of artists from Kabul whose premiere of a play on suicide attacks was attacked by a 17-year-old suicide bomber on December 11, 2014, at French Culture House in Kabul, Afghanistan.
+And the 2014 documentary, Playing with Fire, talks about actresses in Afghanistan who are courageous enough to be involved with theater arts and find themselves facing harsh criticism, social disapproval and even threats about their lives and the lives of their families.

 She also did few short films to help young filmmakers in Afghanistan, starring in Siyar Noorzad's Moving in a Circle and Lal Alizada's Live in Grave, The Unknown by Ghafar Faizyar, Qamar by Nima Latifi and In Parentheses directed by Ghafar Azad.

 Alam has been a member of the jury at the Negah-e-No Film Festival in 2014 and 2015.
 Member of the jury at the Afghanistan Human Right Film Festival 2015, the Sama International Film Festival in Stockholm, Sweden 2016, the 8th National Theater Festival Afghanistan 2014, an International Feature Fiction Jury member at the Adelaide Film Festival, Australia in 2017 and at Imagine India International Film Festival 2020, 2021, and 2022 Madrid, Spain.

 She has appeared in music videos for Shafiq Mureed, Arash Barez, and Kerry Coulshed.

 On the historic stage of The Monastery Ruin (Stiftsruine) in the 68th Bad Hersfelder Festspiele 2018, Hessen, Germany, She played Solveig in Peer Gynt by the Norwegian dramatist Henrik Ibsen, directed by Robert Schuster the German theater director and professor at the Ernst Busch Academy of Dramatic Arts in Berlin.

 In 2021, Leena Alam collaborated with theater artists in the US performing monologues written by playwright Angeline Larmaer.
 The project “The Voices of Afghanistan” was conceptualized and produced by Che’Rae Adams at the LA Writers Center and performed live for HowlRound TV.
 Monologues were based on true interviews of individuals still trapped inside Afghanistan during the fall of Kabul.